daniels-24-cloud/Pulse-I/README.md

 # Pulse-I
 Pulse I is a personal robotics project aimed at creating a desktop robotic arm capable of intelligent perception and manipulation within an indoor environment.
-The project integrates NVIDIA hardware and software to enable the robot to see, understand, and interact with its surroundings.
+The project integrates state-of-the-art hardware and software to enable the robot to see, understand, and interact with its surroundings.

+Hardware:
+ * Jetson Orin Nano: The project's brain, this compact yet powerful computer is a high-performance platform for generative AI and robotics.
+It is equipped with a 1024-core NVIDIA Ampere architecture GPU and 32 Tensor Cores, providing up to 67 TOPS of AI performance for vision AI applications.
+ * RealSense D435i Camera: The robot's eyes, this camera provides high-resolution depth and RGB data.
+It has a wide field of view and uses a global shutter, making it ideal for capturing data on fast-moving objects or when the robot is in motion.
+The camera's integrated Inertial Measurement Unit (IMU) provides data on movement in 6 Degrees of Freedom (DoF) to enhance performance.
+ * Arduino Braccio Arm: The robotic arm itself, the Braccio is a fully operational manipulator that can be assembled for various tasks, such as moving objects.
+Software & Core Functionality:
+ * Object Detection and Depth Perception: Pulse I utilizes object detection, a computer vision technology that identifies objects of a certain class in digital images.
+This is combined with depth perception, the ability to judge how far away an object is.
+The system uses a trained object detection model to draw a bounding box around objects and then uses depth data from the RealSense camera to determine the object's distance in millimeters.
+This core functionality allows the robot to "see" an object and know how far away it is.
+ * Jetpack SDK and Isaac ROS: The project relies on the Jetpack SDK for its operating system and development environment.
+It also uses Isaac ROS, a collection of GPU-accelerated packages for the Robot Operating System (ROS), which streamlines the development of robotics applications on the Jetson platform.
+ * Docker Workspace: The entire software environment is managed using Docker containers.
+This ensures reproducibility and simplifies the deployment of complex libraries like ROS and CUDA.